This post may include affiliate links. Thank you for your support.

 Cheesy cauliflower casserole was made popular in the United States in 1950’s as it’s remarkably quick and easy to prepare, plus it’s irrefutably tasty!
 This loaded cauliflower bake recipe is a twist on the vintage dish, featuring all the same key players – cauliflower, mayonnaise, condensed soup and cheese – along with salty, umami-rich bacon, shatteringly-crispy onions, fresh herbs and flavorful seasonings to jazz things up!

-Ingredients for cauliflower loaded casserole
+Ingredients for loaded cauliflower bake

 This recipe uses 9 super simple, easy to find ingredients, along with a few pantry seasonings!
 The chances are good that you already have most of the ingredients for this casserole right in your pantry and refrigerator!